Darkstalkers: The Night Warriors: Development

 The development of The Night Warriors was during a time when most fighting games relied on stereotypes for character concepts and the character visuals had minimal variations; feeling that no one was really curious about the characters beyond what they saw on the screen, one of the first things Murata did was to add individuality, memorable traits, and several unique concepts to characters that were being cranked out by the designers.
 At first the Japanese development team did not think much about the characters' backstory or the 'Demon World' of Darkstalkers; it was the overseas staff who started suggesting several ideas for them.
 Some of the character names were also influenced by ideas sent from the overseas staff.
 Murata felt the team made the right choice with regards to the endings' tone; since the game's cast consists of uniquely scary and mostly serious demon characters, the team did not restrict it to happy endings.
 Murata noted how some of the endings are dark or depressing, where the player is made to feel like the character cannot escape their tragic fate; he felt that made the game more interesting compared to other fighting games at the time.

 Capcom entrusted the PlayStation conversion of the game to Psygnosis due to Capcom's inexperience with the PlayStation hardware.
 The PlayStation version was initially planned for an April 1995 release but experienced a protracted development cycle, ultimately not being released until well after the sequel had arrived on the Sega Saturn.
 A 32X version was planned at one point but never released.

 Release

 Darkstalkers (Vampire) was originally released in the Japanese arcades on July 12, 1994.
 The game was ported to the PlayStation in 1996.
-This version features a new opening theme, "Trouble Man" by Eikichi Yazawa, which was used as the theme music for the American Darkstalkers animated series.
+This version features a new opening theme, "Trouble Man" composed by Andrew Gold and sung by Eikichi Yazawa, which was used as the theme music for both the American Darkstalkers animated series and the Japanese OVA.

-The game was included in Vampire: Darkstalkers Collection, a compilation of all five Darkstalkers arcade games that were released in Japan only for the PlayStation 2 in 2005.
-In 2011, the PlayStation version was released for the PlayStation Network, compatible with both the PlayStation 3 and the PlayStation Portable.
+The game was included in Vampire: Darkstalkers Collection, a compilation of all five Darkstalkers arcade games that was released only in Japan for the PlayStation 2 on May 19, 2005.
+On November 29, 2011, the PlayStation version was released for the PlayStation Network, compatible with both the PlayStation 3 and the PlayStation Portable.